In this write up I’ll try to capture the tone of the conference, what seemed to be important and what some of the more interesting presentations were.

 Issues and problems in using Semantics (rdf ) is service discovery.
 They noted that a simple semantic match was not of much use, but that by using Word-Net similarity coupled with structural similarity they were able to get high value matching in discovery.

 “Everything Personal, not Just Business” Improving User Experience through Rule-Based Service Customization, Richard Hull, etal Bell Labs

 Richard Hull wrote one of the seminal works in Semantic Modeling, so I was hoping to meet him.
 Unfortunately he didn’t make it and sent a tape of his presentation instead.
 The context was if people had devices that revealed their geographic location, what sort of rules would they like to set up about who they would make this information available to?
 One of the things that was of interest to us was their evaluation, and then dismissal of general purpose constraint solving rule engines (like ILOG) for performance reasons.
 They had some statistics and some very impressive performance on their rule evaluation.

-Good conference, provided a great deal of food for thought and ideas about where this industry is headed in the medium term.
+The first ever Conference on Service Oriented Computing was a good one, it provided a great deal of food for thought and ideas about where this industry is headed in the medium term.